billahdotdev/Learn-Raspberry-Pi/README.md

 1. Official Raspberry Pi Website: The official Raspberry Pi website (https://www.raspberrypi.org/) has an online store where you can buy Raspberry Pi boards, accessories, and kits directly from the Raspberry Pi Foundation.
 2. Distributors: The Raspberry Pi Foundation has authorized distributors worldwide.
 You can check the list of distributors on their website to find one near you.
-3. Online Retailers: Many online retailers sell Raspberry Pi boards and accessories, including:
+3. Online Retailers: Many online retailers sell Raspberry Pi boards and accessories like Amazon, and eBay.
-   ◦ Amazon
-   ◦ eBay
 4. Educational Suppliers: Educational suppliers and stores catering to STEM education often stock Raspberry Pi boards and kits.

 Setting up a Raspberry Pi:

-Install Operating System with windows pc:
+Install Operating System with Windows PC:

 To install or "burn" Raspberry Pi OS onto a microSD card using a Windows PC, you can follow these steps: